Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Don’t rush into action just yet.
 Examine the traffic projections in light of Google algorithm updates.

-If the website consistently experiences a decline in traffic during these updates, it’s likely connected to a PBN, which can have adverse consequences for brand awareness and organic search rankings.
+If the website consistently experiences a decline in traffic during these updates, it’s likely connected to a PBN, which can be bad for brand awareness and organic search engine rankings.

-The last and most crucial factor (to consider) when doing off-page SEO is where and how your links are placed.
+The last and most crucial factor you should consider when doing off-page SEO is where and how your links are placed.

 Bottom line: